ThrowTheSwitch/CMock/docs/CMock_Summary.md

 ---------

-While this isn't strictly a CMock feature, often users of CMock are using either the test runnger generator scripts in Unity or using Ceedling.
+While this isn't strictly a CMock feature, often users of CMock are using either the test runner generator scripts in Unity or using Ceedling.
 In either case, there is a handy function called `resetTest` which gets generated with your runner.
 You can then use this handy function in your tests themselves.
 Call it during a test to have CMock validate everything to this point